Nexus-Mods/NexusMods.App/docs/developers/decisions/backend/0018-durable-jobs.md

 ## Context and Problem Statement

 Over the course of development of the Nexus Mods app, the need for a job system has arisen.
-This job system needs to handle the various background tasks and long running "jobs" that the app will need to perform.
+This job system needs to handle the various background tasks and long-running "jobs" that the app will need to perform.
 These jobs include but are not limited to:

 * Downloading files
 * Hashing files